bool3max/bote/README.md

 ## The note storage system and its guidelines

 * All of the notes are stored in a base "root" directory on the filesystem, hereinafter reffered to as the **"rootdir"**.
+By default it is `$HOME/notes`.
 * All of the notes:
     + are represented as regular files on the filesystem
     + are written in standard Markdown